19 Feb Why Group Therapy?

 Just remember, everyone in the group is in the same boat.
 The spirit of feedback in a healthy group is observation and exploration, not judgment.
 And, of course, I’m there to help the group keep in mind the goals of observation and exploration.

-If you’re looking for a great way to supercharge your self-improvement, consider group therapy.
-You won’t regret it.
+If you’re looking for a great way to supercharge your self-improvement goals, consider group therapy.

 If you want to know more about group therapy or join a group, give me a call.
 We’ll talk.